NavzarZar/Platformer/README.md

 - `inputs`: Contains the Java source code for the inputs.
 - `physics`: Contains the Java source code for the physics of the game.
 - `images`: Contains the images used.

-## DISCLAIMER
-The Code Runner extension in VS Code does not recognize the packages with the classes.
-Instead of running the program with the "Run Code" mode, run it with "Run Java".
-Otherwise, just run from console as described above.

 Enjoy playing our Platformer Game! 🎮